Bùi Tín: Career

-After the war ended, he went on to serve as the Vice Chief Editor of the People's Daily (Nhân Dân, the official newspaper of the Communist Party of Vietnam), responsible for the Sunday People's (Nhân Dân Chủ Nhật).
+After the war ended, he went on to serve as the Vice Chief Editor of Nhân Dân (The People), the official newspaper of the Communist Party of Vietnam), responsible for the Sunday People's (Nhân Dân Chủ Nhật).
 He became disillusioned in the mid-1980s with postwar corruption and the continuing isolation of Vietnam.
-In 1990, Bùi Tín decided to leave Vietnam and emigrated to Paris, deciding to stay after being invited by the French newspaper L'Humanité after becoming disillusioned with the Communist Party of Vietnam and Vietnam's political system.
+In 1990, Tín decided to leave Vietnam and emigrated to Paris, deciding to stay after being invited by the French newspaper L'Humanité after becoming disillusioned with the Communist Party of Vietnam and Vietnam's political system.

 In November 1991, Tín became involved in the Vietnam War POW/MIA issue when he appeared before hearings of the United States Senate Select Committee on POW/MIA Affairs in Washington, D.C.
 He stated that, "I can say that I know as well as any top leader in Vietnam and, in my opinion, I state categorically that there is not any American prisoner alive in Vietnam."
 After his testimony, he and former PoW John McCain embraced, which produced a flurry of "Former Enemies Embrace" style headlines.
-Tín's testimony was the subject of anticipation: when he had arrived at Dulles International Airport three weeks earlier, former U.S. Congressman Bill Hendon and a staff assistant to the committee's vice-chair Bob Smith confronted Tin and tried to convince him that there were live prisoners in Vietnam; Tín felt it was an intimidation attempt.
+Tín's testimony was the subject of anticipation: when he had arrived at Dulles International Airport three weeks earlier, former U.S. Congressman Bill Hendon and a staff assistant to the committee's vice-chair Bob Smith confronted Tín and tried to convince him that there were live prisoners in Vietnam; Tín felt it was an intimidation attempt.

 Tín subsequently published two books, Following Ho Chi Minh: The Memoirs of a North Vietnamese Colonel (University of Hawaii Press, 1995) and From Enemy To Friend: A North Vietnamese Perspective on the War (U.S. Naval Institute Press, 2002).

 In a 2000 PBS American Experience forum, he maintained that no captured U.S. soldiers had been tortured during their captivity in North Vietnam during the war.
 He conceded the same might not be true of captured United States Air Force pilots, going so far as calling some of their alleged treatment "a violation of the International Agreement on Prisoner of War".

 He died aged 90 in Montreuil, France on 11 August 2018.